Main Menu (Mobile)- Block

 Main Menu - Block

-I received my bachelor's degree in Engineering Physics from the Colorado School of Mines, where I worked with Lincoln Carr on problems related to the quantum behavior of ultracold atoms.
-After a brief hiatus volunteering overseas, I moved to the University of California, Santa Barbara, to pursue my doctorate in physics.
-I joined the Complex Systems Group, headed by Jean Carlson, where I worked on a variety of topics in statistical physics related to granular materials, biophysics, and neuroscience.
-After my PhD, I moved to the University of Pennsylvania to work with Vijay Balasubramanian.
-During my postdoc, I split my time between Philadelphia and France, working between the Physics of Living Matter Group at UPenn and the Laboratoire de Physique Theorique at Ecole Normale Superieure.
+Before starting my lab at Janelia in 2016, I studied physics at the Colorado School of Mines, where I worked with Lincoln Carr on problems related to the quantum behavior of ultracold atoms.
+After a brief hiatus volunteering overseas, I moved to UCSB for my PhD, where I worked on a variety of problems in statistical physics related to granular materials, biophysics, and network science in Jean Carlson's Complex System Group.
+After my PhD, I did a postdoc in theoretical neuroscience with Vijay Balasubramanian, initially at École Normale Supérieure in Paris and later at UPenn in Philadelphia.

 When I'm not in the lab, you can find me dancing, writing, or dreaming up new art projects.